openframeworks/ofBook/chapters/memory/chapter.md

 objectsMap[o1.name] = o1;
 ```

-Later on we can look for that object using it's name like:
+Later on we can look up that object using it's name like:

 ```cpp
 objectsMap["object1"].doSomething();